 An Act to prohibit the storage, disposal or transportation in Western Australia of certain nuclear waste, to amend the Nuclear Activities Regulation Act 1978 and the Radiation Safety Act 1975 2, and for other purposes.

-[Long title amended by No. 2 of 2004 s.
+[Long title amended: No. 2 of 2004 s.
 4.]

 1. Short title